cmb69/advancedform_xh/README.md

 shown above, so the visitors can correct the mistakes and submit the form again.
-It is not necessary that JavaScript is enabled in the visitor's browser, but if it is, the first erroneous field field will be focused, and for date fields a date picker is available.
+It is not necessary that JavaScript is enabled in the visitor's browser, but if it is, the first erroneous field field will be focused.
 But none of the field validations relies on JavaScript.

 After successful submission of the form, an e-mail will be sent to the